edHelper.com

 1 Are you unsure of what you might be good at when you grow up?
 Do you need help while you are struggling in math?
 Is a bully bothering you?
 Perhaps your school counselor might be able to assist you.

-3 School counselors encourage academic, career, and social development.
+3 School counselors encourage academic, social, and career, or vocational, development.
 While people often think of school counselors at the high school level, they also work at the elementary school and middle school level.
 Why?
 Well, school counselors consult with teachers, observe children in classes, create plans for problems, help family members, encourage career development and testing, and conduct personality testing.
 They conduct support groups for issues such as divorce or death, too.

 Paragraphs 4 to 7: